CardijnLevi/TutorAbsenceEmailGenerator/README.md

 Below is a list of planned improvements for future versions.
 As these changes are implemented, they will be removed from this list.

 - BUG FIX: Select first tutor by default to avoid unexpected error.
-(Fixed in version 0.1.1)
+(Fixed in future version 0.2.0)
 - ADDED FEATURE: Include links to this repository.
-(Fixed in version 0.1.1)
+(Fixed in future version 0.2.0)
 - ADDED FEATURE: CSV Editing capabilities.
 - MODIFIED FEATURE: Incorporate support for multiple ensembles being selected.
-- ADDED FEATURE: Add Icon
+- ADDED FEATURE: Add Icon (Fixed in future version 0.2.0)
-- ADDED FEATURE: Disable help button while help dialog is active
+- ADDED FEATURE: Disable "?" button while help dialog is active (Fixed in future version 0.2.0)
+- ADDED FEATURE: Disable "Copy to Clipboard" button when help dialog is active.
+(Fixed in future version 0.2.0)
 - ADDED FEATURE: Message box to advise that the program is running.
-(Fixed in version 0.1.1)
+(Fixed in future version 0.2.0)
 - ADDED FEATURE: Ability to select the CSV File being read from.